 Warbaby Fox, 2006

 Of the above vessels, Venturilla was named after the first black person in Bermuda, a slave believed to have spent several months in Bermuda, after a shipwreck in 1603).
 Tempest is named for the storm that led to the colonization of formerly uninhabited Bermuda in 1609.
 Warbaby Fox, so-named after Charles Hilgrove W. Fox, owner of the Black Horse tavern in St. David’s and a prominent figure in the Eastern County and Cup Match cricket games.
 The latter ferry has a top speed of 33 knots per hour and can carry 350 passengers.
 It is powered by four diesel and four water jet engines.
-Unfortunately, for a combination of reasons but most likely to be the exceptionally high salinity of Bermuda's waters, all the above-mentioned vessels, still quite new - purchased after 1998 - have had major problems and some are presently completely out of service.
+Unfortunately, for a combination of reasons but most likely to be the exceptionally high salinity of Bermuda's waters, all the above-mentioned vessels, still quite new - purchased after 1998 - have had major problems.

-No Bermuda hotels are allowed by government to have airport shuttles, despite requests from hotels to be allowed to operate such vehicles.
-They would if they could.
-Bermuda is one of the very few places in the world that will not routinely allow this.
+Bermuda hotels are not allowed by government to have airport shuttles, despite requests from hotels to be allowed to operate such vehicles, as hotels can abroad.
+Bermuda is one of the very few places in the world that will not allow this.
 The only hotel shuttles allowed are those connecting some hotels to their private beaches.
 However, some hotels and guest houses work around this by privately arranging with individual taxi operators or taxi businesses to pickup and deliver their guests from/to the airport.

 The Bermuda Government created in June 2006 a new category of public service vehicle.
 It is known as a limousine, borrowed in name but not in style or size from limousines common overseas.
 It does not refer to a stretch-limo vehicle - not allowed in Bermuda - but can be a larger automobile car or former taxi.
 A number of limousine licenses have been issued, with some taxi drivers having exchanged their taxi permit to become a limousine operator.